atrsoftgmbh/atrshmlog/doc/adjustmodule.markdown

 If you have a fenster;plural system and no compatibility layer you should use this tid.

+###ATRSHMLOGPOINTINTIMEP
+Normally you dont need to change this.
+If you use an excotic OS with non ASCII then this should be the Character with ASCII code 'P' number.

+###ATRSHMLOGPOINTINTIMEp
+Normally you dont need to change this. the Character with ASCII code 'p' number.

+###ATRSHMLOGPOINTINTIMEI
+Normally you dont need to change this.
+If you use an excotic OS with non ASCII then this should be the Character with ASCII code 'I' number.

+###ATRSHMLOGPOINTINTIMEi
+Normally you dont need to change this. the Character with ASCII code 'i' number.

 And next the atrshmlog_internal.h
 ---------------------------------